Eastern Michigan University

 My goal is to help students build literacy skills and deepen/enhance core values of fairness, personal responsibility and respect for others.
 Hello!
 I have a Master's Degree in Reading from Long Island University and am a New York State Permanently Certified Teacher.

 I have many diverse interests and have been a member of the World Life Fund and the Special Olympics.
 I have also always loved to read.
-Reading and being
+Reading and being able to understand what I read is very important in life.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.